iamdeepta/CarsInfo/README.md

 10. Hit Enter.
 That's it!

 # Live Demo
-Here is the url link of the project: www.liveextension.ezyro.com
+Here is the url link of the project demo: www.liveextension.ezyro.com